 While we don’t personally make hot sauce with the goal of helping you prove your brute strength, there are plenty of hot sauces out there that’ll have you begging for mercy.
 After all, isn’t that kind of the point of the show Hot Ones?

 You’ve Been Exposed to it for Years

 Moving away from the psychology of hot sauce, a lot of people like spicy food because they’ve been exposed to it for a long time.

 If you grew up with a family or in a culture that likes to add hot sauce and spice to food, chances are you’re going to enjoy that well into adulthood.
 You might find that all food tastes bland without a little heat, or you might turn to hot sauce when you want a little more comfort with your meal.

 But you don’t have to be exposed to spicy food from the womb to enjoy it later in life.
 Any slow exposure to hot sauce could eventually lead to a life-long love of all that is heat.
-Whether that exposure started with childhood or through a friend in your 30’s, consistent exposure to spicy food might make you love it for sentimental reasons.
+Whether that exposure started in childhood or through a friend in your 30s, consistent exposure to spicy food might make you love it for sentimental reasons.

 You Love an Easy Way to Add Flavor

 At Secret Aardvark, we love heat.
 But more than anything, we love flavor.
 We’ve always seen hot sauce as something that should add flavor to your food, not cover up flavor.
 And our fans seem to agree.